KirstChat/the-wee-norn-iron-box/README.md

 - [Font Awesome](https://fontawesome.com/)
   - Font Awesome was used to add various icons throughout the site
 - [Google Fonts](https://fonts.google.com/)
-  - Google Fonts was used to add...
+  - Google Fonts was used to add [Anton](https://fonts.google.com/specimen/Anton#standard-styles) and [Roboto](https://fonts.google.com/specimen/Roboto) to the site
 - [Git](https://git-scm.com/)
   - Git was used for version control by utilising the terminal in VS Code to commit to Git and push to GitHub.
 Git was also used to create branches to test new features before merging with the master branch
 - [GitHub](https://github.com/)